nkreer/Jeopardy/README.md

 #### Creating cluesets/Preparation

 To play, you need to supply a json file containing the clues.
-You can use ```clues/example.json``` as a starting point.
+You can either use ```clues/example.json``` as a starting point for your own clues or download random ones from [jservice.io](http://jservice.io) using the ```getclues.py``` script.
 The file defines a list of categories, each category containing a name and a set of clues.
 If you want, you can also specify the value of the clues for each category independently.

 Schema: